WJULYW/PhysDrive-Dataset/README.md

 ## 🗝️ Access and Usage
 **This dataset is built for academic use.
 Any commercial usage is banned.**
 There are two kinds of datasets for your convenience:
-Preprocessed (one-subject raw RGB and NIR data and all-subject preprocessed mmWave data ([link](https://www.kaggle.com/datasets/xiaoyang274/physdrive), no need for data share agreement); Raw (all raw dataset(requires signing data share agreement, please contact jwanggo@connect.ust.hk).
+Preprocessed (one-subject raw RGB and NIR data and all-subject preprocessed mmWave data ([link](https://www.kaggle.com/datasets/xiaoyang274/physdrive), no need for data share agreement); Raw (all-subject raw data, requires signing data share agreement, please contact jwanggo@connect.ust.hk).
 <!--
 \\There are two ways for downloads： OneDrive and Baidu Netdisk for researchers from different regions.
 For those researchers in China, a hard disk could also be a solution.
 \\To access the dataset, you are supposed to download this [data release agreement](https://github.com/McJackTang/MMPD_rPPG_dataset/blob/main/MMPD_Release_Agreement.pdf).